Soundwave0/Spring-o-meter/README.md

 ## Spring-O-Meter1000
-Apparatus for measuring the spring constant of springs using C#.net form in Visual Studio and a STM32-Nucleo 64 <br>
+Apparatus for measuring the spring constant of springs using C#.net form in Visual Studio and a ESP8266 NodeMcu 12E <br>
-**Ensure that STM is configured in Arduino IDE with STMduino package** <br>
+**Ensure that ESP is configured in Arduino IDE with ESPduino package** <br>
-https://github.com/stm32duino <br> in arudino IDE add the following path <br>
+https://arduino.esp8266.com/stable/package_esp8266com_index.json <br> in arudino IDE add the following path <br>